 Rosa Lyo lives in Rajaf, a rural village in South Sudan, 45 minutes by car from the South Sudan capital, Juba.

-Rosa Lyo (75) is finding it very hard to gather food for herself and her husband, a 90-year-old Congolese refugee who is unable to walk after being tortured.
+Rosa Lyo (75) is finding it very hard to gather food for herself and her husband, a 90-year-old Congolese refugee who is unable to walk after being tortured when he was younger.